There are two ways students and scholars can bring family to the United States:

 - Contact your US embassy or consulate ahead of time to find out which documents are required.
 Officials expect to see proof of adequate financial support for each family member, along with all I-20s or DS-2019s issued to you by Michigan Tech.

 - If you want to bring your spouse or dependent child to the US as an F-2 or J-2 dependent,

-- Proof of financial support for you and your family members: you must show the amount you originally needed to be admitted to Michigan Tech, plus an additional $4,000 for your spouse and $2,000 per child to cover their living expenses.
+- Proof of financial support for you and your family members (you must show the amount you originally needed for your course of study), plus an additional $4,000 for your spouse and $2,000 per child to cover their living expenses.

 If family members are not a spouse or dependent child (for example, a parent, sibling, child older than 21, or fiancée), they can apply for B-2 tourist status.
 The maximum length for B-2 status is six months.